 The tool collects useful data from various parts of your network and helps control and manage the network.
-Here, the focus is given on fault monitoring, account monitoring, and performance monitoring.
+Here, the focus is given to fault monitoring, account monitoring, and performance monitoring.

 To examine your network, the software can send signals (or pings) to different system ports.
 If network monitoring is proactive, it will help find the solution to a given network problem sooner to prevent downtimes or network failure.

-The entire process takes places mainly in three steps:
+The entire process takes place mainly in three steps:

-- Ping: This basic technique used by the software to test network availability
+- Ping: This basic technique is used by the software to test network availability

 - SNMP (Simple Network Management Protocol): It monitors devices separately within a network with the help of a monitoring tool